 Effective communication between managers and employees can also create engagement opportunities in an organization.
 Many companies have established employee advocacy programs that provide a fun way to create an engaging work atmosphere.
 Challenge your staff to complete tasks and reward them with a small token for their participation.
 Create a process for employees to earn and redeem points for items like company swag or even a paid day off.

 When the lines of communication are consistently open, employees are more likely to be natural advocates for their employers.
-Employee advocacy programs are beneficial for employers because the efforts your staff puts forth creates more brand awareness, can help attract new hires, and generate new clients.
-Employees who are singing the praises of their companies are promoting your brand at no additional cost - an invaluable asset.
+Employee advocacy programs are beneficial for employers because your staff’s efforts create more brand awareness, help attract new hires, and generate new clients.
+Employees who sing their companies’ praises promote your brand at no additional cost.
+Now, that’s an invaluable asset.

 Recognize Their Excellence

-In a Cicero study, employees stated that recognition is more effective at increasing their engagement, performance, and innovation than offering a bonus.
+In a recent study, employees stated that personal recognition was the top way a manager or company could get them to produce great work.
 Create additional opportunities for quality time by recognizing their excellence.
 Celebrate your staff’s achievements using recognition platforms or technologies, like a company newsletter or Slack.
 This recognition can come from managers, colleagues, or even customers.

 Taking the time to communicate with employees when they have achieved goals shows them appreciation in the workplace.
-Whichever way you choose to acknowledge your employees, the important thing is to make sure they know their efforts don’t go unnoticed and their hard work is appreciated.
+Whichever way you acknowledge your employees, the important thing is to ensure they know their efforts don’t go unnoticed and their hard work is appreciated.

 Elevate Their Everyday Treatment

-Good communication between managers and employees creates an environment where your staff is treated with respect and equality.
-Providing your workers with the tools to communicate regularly with their supervisors and colleagues ensures quality time.
-That quality time can be used for:
+Good communication between managers and employees creates an environment where your staff gets treated with respect and equality.
+To promote this kind of environment, you’ll need to provide your workforce with the necessary tools to communicate regularly with their supervisors and colleagues.
+These tools ensure you meet employee quality time needs.
+They also help with the following:

 - Career development opportunities